 Boxwoods may be sheared to encourage additional branch development and to maintain a desired shape.
 The best time to shear the plants is in early June.
 Do not shear boxwood in late summer since this may force new growth, which will not have sufficient time to harden before frost.

 To restore overgrown boxwoods or to control their growth, they need to be cut back.
-This is best done in early winter.
+This is best done in late winter or early spring.
 If a small amount is to be cut, the entire pruning can be done at one time.
 If a more severe pruning is needed, then a two-step approach is best.
 First cut large branches on just one side of the plant.
 The second year, the other half of the plant would be pruned in the same manner.

 Boxwoods are susceptible to many insects and diseases including boxwood leaf miner, boxwood psyllid, boxwood mite, foliage and twig blights, and Phytophthora root rot.
 More information on these problems may be obtained from HGIC 2052, Boxwood Diseases & Insect Pests.

 Buxus microphylla cultivars:

 - ‘Compacta’or ‘Kingsville Dwarf’ is a very low-growing (1 foot), wide-spreading shrub with dense green foliage.